-Notes: The figure shows the estimated γ coefficient from equation 2 evaluated at different values of the Saiz land rent proxy.
-The corresponding regression table is reported in column (2) of Table 3 in the appendix.
+Notes: The figure shows the estimated $\gamma$ coefficient from equation (2) evaluated at different values of the Saiz land rent proxy.
+The corresponding regression results are reported in column (2) of Table 3.

 Figure 2: The estimated effect of depth on shipping evaluated at different values of the counterfactual land rents in the model